Jss-on/ai8x-synthesis/README.md

 ##### macOS

-The software works on macOS, but model training suffers from the lack of hardware acceleration.
+The software works on macOS and uses MPS acceleration on Apple Silicon.
+On Intel CPUs, model training suffers from the lack of hardware acceleration.

 ##### Virtual Machines (Unsupported)